FHA Loan Calculator 2023

 The FHA loan calculator helps calculate the monthly mortgage payment for an FHA loan.
 The FHA loan rates, requirements, and eligibility can be found on the FHA loan page.
 In order to calculate monthly payment, the following information is required:

-- Home Price – FHA loans cannot be beyond the FHA loan limits set by the Department of Housing and Urban Development (HUD).
-The loan limits vary by county, the range of the loan limit in 2021 is from $356,362 to $822,375.
-Loan limits can be found on the Housing & Urban Developments page.
+- Home Price – The FHA loan has loan limits that have to be met.
+The loan limits vary by county, the range of the loan limit is from $420,680 - $970,800.
+Loan limits can be found on the FHA page.

-- Loan Term – The FHA loan can only be either a 15 or 30-year fixed mortgage.
+- Loan Term – The FHA program offers loans with either a 15 or 30-year term.

-- Mortgage Rate – The FHA loan rates are competitive and depend on several factors such as down payment, credit score, debt-to-income (DTI) ratio , loan-to-value (LTV) ratio , etc.
+- Mortgage Rate – The FHA loan rates are competitive and depend on several factors such as down payment, credit score, debt-to-income ratio, loan-to-value (LTV) ratio, etc.

 - Additional Options – Property tax, homeowners insurance, and HOA fees can also be included in the total monthly mortgage payment.

 The FHA loan calculator also determines the amount of FHA mortgage insurance premium (MIP) that will be included in the monthly mortgage payment.
 FHA MIP is required for all FHA loans irrespective of the size of the down payment.
 The FHA MIP has an upfront fee of 1.75% and an annual fee that ranges from 0.45% - 1.05%.
 The fee is determined based on the mortgage amount, down payment, and term of the loan.
 The FHA loan calculator calculates the monthly mortgage payment by amortizing the mortgage over the loan term.
 Additional fees and FHA MIP are included in the breakdown.

 What Is an FHA Loan